Epilepsy

 Overview

-Epilepsy describes the brain disorder that results in seizures.
-It is the diagnosis used when no underlying cause can be established.
-Without proper management, epileptic dogs can have a shortened lifespan, are at a higher risk of developing neurobehavioral changes and a decreased quality of life.
+Epilepsy is a neurological disorder characterised by recurrent seizures.
+It is diagnosed when no underlying cause can be identified.
+Without appropriate management, dogs with epilepsy may experience a shortened lifespan, an increased risk of neurobehavioural changes, and a decreased quality of life.

-A seizure is a once-off event.
-Multiple seizures of unknown cause are referred to as epilepsy.
-Primary epilepsy starts between the age of 6 months and 3 years with seizures occurring at night or early morning.
+A seizure is a singular event; however, multiple seizures of unknown cause are classified as epilepsy.
+Primary epilepsy typically begins between 6 months and 3 years of age, with seizures often occurring at night or in the early morning.

 - Beagles